kxcontrib/space-weather/README.md

 The third dataset was collected by the Canadian Array for Real-time Investigations of Magnetic Activity Network (CARISMA) [5].
 CARISMA data was recorded by magnetometers at high latitudes, and could therefore be co-located with CHAIN data.

-## Preprocessing
+## Pre-processing
-During the initial stages of preprocessing, the following steps were taken:
+During the initial stages of pre-processing, the following steps were taken:

 **CHAIN**:
    - Only data with a lock-time of greater than 200 seconds was included to account for "loss of lock" events, where receivers stop receiving satellite signals due to significant signal irregularities.
 [6]